Break away from the city for the natural charms of China

 This trip includes a mixture of free time and included activities, giving you choice and flexibility to explore what really excites you in China.

-Not a lot a time is spent in Shanghai or Hong Kong (the starting and ending points) so that you can get straight into the highlights of South China, but we highly recommend booking additional nights here as these exciting cities have so much to offer.
+Not a lot of time is spent in Shanghai or Hong Kong (the start and endi points of your tour) so that you can get straight into the highlights of South China, but we highly recommend booking additional nights in either or both as these exciting cities have so much to offer.

-1. A Single Supplement is available on this trip except the overnight train
+1. A Single Supplement to have your own room is available on this trip, except on the overnight train.

-2. A scanned copy of the personal details page of your passport is required at time of booking in order for us to purchase your train tickets.
+2. A scanned copy of the personal details page of your passport is required no later than 40 days before departure in order for us to purchase your train tickets.

 3. Overnight train accommodation on this tour is in 6-berth ‘hard-sleeper’ class.
 Bedding is provided and wash basins and toilet facilities (usually one with a toilet seat and one squat-style in each compartment) are available on all trains, but there are no showers or baths.

-5. Please note while traveling through mainland China you will not be able to access some popular internet websites.
+4. Please note while travelling through mainland China you will not be able to access some popular websites.